from django.db import models

-It is tricky because Book
+It is tricky because Book references an Author via id, which is

 currently an

 integer.
-When it changes to a uuid though, then Book
+When it changes to a uuid though, then Book will have an integer reference

 to a uuid field, and the database will raise errors.
 We work around this by downgrading

-and slowly massaging it to use the new uuid
+the foreign key to a regular IntegerField and slowly massaging it to use the new uuid

-primary key of Book
+primary key of Book.

 Steps